tomeshnet/tomesh.net/_posts/2018-09-29-mesh-picnic.md

 endTime: '16:00'
 ---

 We are having our first Mesh Picnic!
-[FreeGeek Toronto](https://www.freegeektoronto.org/) is hosting.
+[Free Geek Toronto](https://www.freegeektoronto.org/) is hosting.

 Join us at {{page.startTime | date:"%-I:%M%P "}} on {{ page.date | date: '%B %d, %Y' }}.
 We will meet at [{{ page.location }}]({{ page.locationLink }}) and the adjacent parkette.